WHAT IS PLATELET RICH PLASMA (PRP) TREATMENT?

 - Ankle arthritis

-HOW ARE THE PRP INJECTIONS ADMINISTERED?
-ARE THE INJECTIONS PAINFUL?
+HOW ARE THE PLATELET RICH PLASMA (PRP) INJECTIONS ADMINISTERED?
+ARE THESE INJECTIONS PAINFUL?

 Related Symptoms & Conditions